ampproject/amphtml/extensions/amp-video/amp-video.md

 `source` tag children can be used in the same way as the standard `video` tag, to specify different source files to play.

-One or zero immediate child nodes can have the `placeholder` attribute.
-If present, this node and its children form a placeholder that will display instead of the video.
-A click or tap anywhere inside of the `amp-video` container will replace the placeholder with the video itself.

 One or zero immediate child nodes can have the `fallback` attribute.
 If present, this node and its children form the content that will be displayed if HTML5 video is not supported on the user’s browser.

 ## Example